baselmans/multivariate_GWAMA/README.md

   AICcmodavg (https://cran.r-project.org/web/packages/AICcmodavg/index.html)
   metafor (https://cran.r-project.org/web/packages/metafor/index.html)
 ```
   With these packages in place, you should be all set to install and use MA GWAMA

 # How to test the function before deployment

-  A couple of examples can be found in the "downloads" directory.
+  A couple of examples can be found in the "Test_Data" directory.
 The number of SNPs for which we provide summary statistics in these     test datasets is 1000 (due to more computational power requiered for MA GWAMA, the number of SNPs in the test dataset are limited to     1000)

 #  Using MA GWAMA

-   To run the Nweighted function The following files, agruments and data points are required:
+   To run MA GWAMA the GWAS summary statistics need the following format:

    1. The included summary statistics needs to be formatted with the following columns in the exact order:
-   SNPID,CHR,BP,EA,OA,EAF,N,Z,PVAL
+   cptid,rs,chr,bp,a1,a2,eaf,n,z,p,beta,se

  ```
    cptid = cptid (chromosome:basepare)
    RS = RS number